Why Infants Should Receive the Hepatitis B Vaccine at Birth

 In honor of Hepatitis Awareness Month

-Recently, there has been some interesting discussion in the media regarding the Hepatitis B vaccine.
-The CDC suggests that this vaccine be administered to infants soon after birth and before hospital discharge.
-Parents, who are often uninformed regarding the risks of contracting this disease or the chronic long-term effects of liver failure, cirrhosis, and liver cancer that come from being infected, may question why their infant needs to receive a vaccination at such a young age.
-As a parent to five children myself, I too wondered why it was so important to begin vaccinating my child before they had even left the hospital.
+The CDC recommends that the Hepatitis B vaccine be administered to infants soon after birth and before hospital discharge.
+Parents, who are often uninformed regarding the risks of contracting this disease or the chronic long-term effects of liver failure, cirrhosis, and liver cancer that come from being infected, may question why their child needs a vaccination at such a young age.

 During the recent airing of the PBS Frontline piece entitled, “The Vaccine War,” one parent defended her anti-vaccine views by questioning why her newborn child would need a vaccine against a sexually transmitted disease.
-This comment, as well as many other misconceptions I have read and heard recently, explains the need for public education regarding the risks of the hepatitis B virus (HBV).
-Once parents understand the unique risks that this virus poses to their infant child, I hope they will vaccinate them at birth to protect their children from a disease that can have chronic effects later in life.
+This comment explains the need for public education regarding the risks of the hepatitis B virus (HBV).
+Once parents understand the ways in which their child may become infected and the unique risks that the virus poses to their infant child, they should realize that vaccinating at birth can prevent chronic effects later in life.

 According to information provided by the Immunization Action Coalition and the CDC, an estimated 1.25 million people are chronically infected with the hepatitis B virus in the United States alone, resulting in an estimated 2,000-4,000 deaths each year.
 Surprisingly, 30%-40% of these chronic infections were acquired during childhood.
 This fact alone presents a compelling case for vaccinating infants – before they become infected.